The Problem of Negro Education (Classic Reprint) - Couverture souple

 Synopsis

-Ideal for readers interested in historical education policy, race relations, and the political uses of literacy in the United States.
+Ideal for readers of historical policy debates, race relations, and the evolution of public schooling in America.

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.